 Gotheborg.com

-This large public open-access part offers free access to more than 2,500 pages such as Q&A pages, travelogues, exhibitions, new and classic documents on Antique Chinese and Japanese porcelain.
-A Glossary with some 900 entries and a Marks Section with about 1,500 mostly dated and translated porcelain marks; All written or published here over a period of more than twenty years and still growing.
+... with Chinese and Japanese Porcelain Marks, Glossary of Antique Porcelain terms and more.
+This large public open-access part offers free access to more than 1,547 pages 1) such as Q&A pages, travelogues, exhibitions, new and classic documents on Antique Chinese and Japanese porcelain.
+A Glossary with some 900 entries and a Marks Section with more than 1,600 2) mostly dated and translated porcelain marks; All written or published here over a period of more than twenty years and still growing.
 The Marks Section can help you answer specific questions, but the rest is more educational in general terms.

 Gotheborg.com has provided Help and Information to collectors of Antique Chinese and Japanese porcelain since December 1998.
 Here I will try to say thank you to a lot of people and tell some about my background, and how this page came to be.